 Degree apprenticeships are fully funded by the government and the employer and apprentices are paid a wage for their time.
 Apprentices usually complete their apprenticeship debt free.
 A traditional degree will cost students around £9,000 a year excluding their living (“maintenance”) expenses.
 Low interest loans, scholarships and bursaries are provided by the government, but it is likely that a full time student will graduate with a sizeable debt.

-For more information on apprenticeships and how you can support your child in making an informed decision on what they do after school, check out our parent guides on apprenticeships and university.
+For more information on apprenticeships and how you can support your child in making an informed decision on what they do after school, check out: The Parents' Guide to Apprenticeships and The Parents' Guide to University.